 Local Government Elections

 Local government elections play an important role in Western Australia's democratic system.
 Ordinary local government elections are held on the third Saturday in October every two years.
-The last local government elections were held in October 2021.
-The next ordinary local government election will be held in October 2023.
+The last local government elections were held in October 2023.
+The next ordinary local government election will be held on 18th October 2025.

 About the Election